sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 [ACCORDION-BEGIN [Step 7: ](Re-import the modified translations)]

-If you changed some of the translations in the **SAP Translation Hub** you have to run the translation out of the **SDK for iOS Assistant** again.
+If you changed some of the translations in the **SAP Translation Hub** you have to run the translation out of the **SAP BTP SDK Assistant for iOS** again.
 To do so go back to the **All Projects**, select the project for localization and click on **Translate**.

 After finishing up the process the service should have updated the localized Strings in your Xcode project.